guahanweb/docker-create-react-app-example/README.md

 This repo is a baseline example for how to configure docker images for both development and production environments based on [Michael Herman's article](http://mherman.org/blog/2017/12/07/dockerizing-a-react-app/).

-All the files and configuration in this example would be **added to the app root** of an existing `create-react-app` project.
-Conversely, you could start with this repo and run `create-react-app` in the root.
+In its current configuration, the React application would reside fully within the `/app` directory in the project root.
+All commands will be executed from that context.

 ## Development build